CSC207-UofT/course-project-time/phase0/progress_report.md

 This application help users manage their time and schedule by providing two main functionalities: a todo-list to store all the tasks and a calender to store all events.
 The application also enables auto-scheduling of tasks an events to help users organize their time.
+Users can input tasks into the todo list, along with their deadline and anticipated duration.
+The user may also attach a time to the task, and place it in the calendar as an event.
+The program also offers to complete this process automatically.
+The process by which the

 ### CRC model
 Our CRC model consists of: